 - Slow down and leave more room between you and other vehicles.
 When it becomes darker, more time is needed to watch for walkers and bicyclists.
 Please slow down, and always allow extra space when passing them.

 - Keep sunglasses in the car for unexpected glare.
 Invest in polarized sunglasses to reduce glare.

 - Eliminate distractions.
 Don’t drive distracted or impaired.
 Any behavior that slows reaction time increases the risk of a crash.

 - Always watch for people walking and bicycling.
-Many streets and roads lack adequate lighting especially at crosswalks and intersections.
-Be sure to look for people on bicycles riding with traffic and for people waiting to cross streets.
+Many streets and roads lack adequate lighting, especially at crosswalks and intersections.
+Look for people on bicycles riding with traffic and for people waiting to cross streets.

 For People Walking and Bicycling:

-- Be aware earlier dusk and dark hours reduce visibility.
-When walking at dusk or dark, it’s a good idea to bring a flashlight when you can.
+- Be aware as earlier dusk and dark hours reduce visibility.
+Bring a flashlight when walking at sunset or dark (a cell phone light works well, too).
 New Jersey law requires bicyclists to equip their bicycles with a white headlight and a red rear light when riding in the dark.
-Reflective materials on clothes and items are also a great investment.
+Reflective materials on clothes and items are also an excellent investment.

 - Ride with traffic and in the streets.
-When on your bicycle, ride predictably in a straight line (avoid swerving) and ride in the same direction as traffic.
+When on your bicycle, ride predictably in a straight line (avoid swerving), and always ride in the same direction as traffic.

 - Never assume that the driver of a vehicle sees you, even when you have the right of way.
-Give traffic an extra look before crossing at intersections.
-Be aware times of the day with heightened sun glare.
+Take an extra look at traffic before crossing at intersections.
+Be aware of the times of the day when there is heightened sun glare.
 Walk facing traffic, especially if there are no sidewalks.

-In addition, during this pandemic please take extra precautions.
+During this pandemic, please take extra precautions.
 Help yourself, family, and friends stay healthy by observing the three W’s: Wear a Mask, Watch Your Distance, and Wash Your Hands.
-However you get around this fall and winter, please be safe and look out for one another!
+Please be safe, and look out for one another!